Size of nodal domains of the eigenvectors of a G(n,p) graph: Introduction

 The main result of \cite{DLL11} pertains to the $G(n,p)$ random graphs in the case when $p\in(0,1)$ is a constant.
+Recall that an Erd\H{o}s-Rényi Graph $G(n,p)$ is a random graph with $n$ vertices and any two vertices are connected by an edge with probability $p$ independently.
 In this case, the authors discovered a new phenomenon showing that the behavior of the number of nodal domains for a $G(n,p)$ graph is essentially different from that for a manifold.
 More precisely, they proved that with probability $1-o(1)$, the two largest non-strict nodal domains of any non-leading eigenvector contain all but $O_{p}(1)$ vertices, where the last quantity is uniform over the eigenvectors.
 Besides proving this striking result, \cite{DLL11} emphasized that the main approach to the study of nodal domains is through establishing delocalization properties of the eigenvectors of random matrices.
-At the time, \cite{DLL11} was written, the study of delocalization was in its infancy.
+At the time \cite{DLL11} was written, the study of delocalization was in its infancy.
 Indeed, their theorem relies on a partial case of \cite[Theorem 3.3]{LPRTV05}, which was the only result available at that time.
-As the information on the delocalization of the eigenvectors grew, so was the knowledge about the finer properties of the nodal domains.
+As the information on the delocalization of the eigenvectors grew, so did the knowledge about the finer properties of the nodal domains.
 In \cite{Nguyen2017}, Nguyen, Tao, and Vu proved that, with probability $1-o(1)$, any eigenvector does not have zero coordinates, which mean that the strong and the weak nodal domains of a $G(n,p)$ graph are the same with high probability.
 Also, Arora and Bhaskara \cite{Arora2012EigenvectorsOR} improved the main theorem of \cite{DLL11} by showing that if $p \ge n^{-1/19+o(1)}$ then with probability $1-o(1)$, any non-leading eigenvector has exactly two nodal domains.
+We refer readers to the articles \cite{TVW13, Erdos2013,EKYY12,HLY15,LS18} on other recent developments of local statistics of eigenvalues or delocalization of eigenvectors for sparse Erd\H{o}s-Rényi Graph $G(n,p)$.